Konstruktionist/fish/README.md

 * **domaininfo**
 Get information for a FQDN (fully qualified domain name).
 It's a wrapper around `dig`, [ipinfo.io][ipinfo] & a `whois` query.
- I used this to block Facebook, because I read [this][perpetual-beta] blogpost.
+ I used this to block Facebook, after reading [this][perpetual-beta] blogpost.
 Usefull to block tracking servers or other pests on the internet.

 * **down4me**